Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration/index.md

 If you would like to enable Login/Logout audits, copy the oc-audit.xml into your overlay and uncomment the "login", "loginFailure" and "logout" AuditPath configurations.

-### Enabling and Configuring Alfresco-access audits
+### Enabling Audits Using Filters
-Once the oc-audit.xml has been configured to accept all alfresco-access audits, we can apply a filter to only capture what we are interested in.
+Once the oc-audit.xml has been configured to accept all alfresco-access audits, we can apply a filter to Alfresco to only capture what we are interested in.
 Properties in your `alfresco-global.properties` determine audit behavior.
-Example settings from the `aca-demo-alf` project are below.
-Work with your client to determine the appropriate audit settings for your project.
+Example:

 ```properties
 ### Audit Filter Settings ###